 With regard to private M&A transactions, Swiss law does not provide for certain funds requirements.
-In this area, the matter is up to the parties to negotiate, and contractual clauses on funding certainty vary in practice.
-In domestic acquisitions, where the parties are non-financial entities, the threshold of certain funds is often low and accompanied by a "highly confident letter" or with a term sheet from a bank.
+It is up to the parties to negotiate these matters, and contractual clauses on funding certainty vary in practice.
+In domestic acquisitions, where the parties are non-financial entities. the threshold of certain funds is often low and accompanied by a "highly confident letter" or by a term sheet from a bank.
 In certain instances (eg, in smaller transactions) a seller may even accept that the acquisition be subject to financing (ie, a financing-out).
-By contrast, in larger transactions, certain funds requirements are typical and the threshold is often a high one - sometimes higher than it would be for a public takeover.
+By contrast, in larger transactions and in transactions with financial sponsors acting as sellers, certain funds requirements are typical and the threshold is often a high one - sometimes higher even than is the case for public takeovers.